We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 NIU KQI 300X front fork suspension and tire

 The 10.5" x 2.5" tubeless CST tires paired with the front fork make a world of difference.
-They grip well and handle small bumps much better than the KQi3s.
+They grip well and handle small bumps effectively.
 The front suspension has 30-40mm of travel and is an absolute game-changer on rougher roads.

 Suspension performance does vary with rider weight.
 At 175 lbs, I find it well-balanced, but lighter riders might find it a bit stiff.
-While it doesn't match the Max G2's dual suspension, it's still a massive leap for NIU.
-For daily commuters, it's a solid 9/10.
+While it doesn't match the dual suspension of the Max G2 or ST3 Pro, it offers a significant comfort advantage over the VMax VX2 Pro GT.
+The lower center of gravity compared to dual-suspension models also contributes to excellent stability.
+For daily commuters, it's a solid 8/10.

 Braking